Home Alzheimer's Disease 5 Responses to “I Want to Go Home” with Alzheimer’s

 I heard nursing home residents say “I want to go home” countless times during my time working as a social worker in a long-term care setting.
 Nobody really wants to be in a nursing home, so this was always a difficult conversation to have when someone of sound mind was expressing a desire to go home.

-Why Do Dementia Patients Say, “I Want to go Home?”
+Why Do Dementia Patients Say, “I Want to Go Home?”

-Alzheimer’s disease and dementia affect the brain, causing a person’s perception of the world to change.
 As a result, “I want to go home” can be a desire for warmth rather than a request to go anywhere.

 “Home” might be a yearning to rekindle a relationship with one’s childhood.
 That was the period of their lives when they felt the most secure, intimate, and comfortable for many people.
 This is most likely what your loved one is trying to say.